bcgov/aps-infra-platform/documentation/guides/owner-journey.md

               name: 264e6f
 ```

+**Gold Cluster**

-> **Upstream services on OCP Gold Cluster:** If your service is running on Gold, you will need to contact the APS team so that we can properly provision the `namespace` on the correct Kong Data Plane and ensure the correct DNS is setup for your routes.
+If your service is running on Gold, you will need to contact the APS team so that we can properly provision the `namespace` on the correct Kong Data Plane and ensure the correct DNS is setup for your routes.
 The following is the Network Policy on Gold.

 ```yaml
 kind: NetworkPolicy